gskielian/Microwave-Automation/README.md

 Microwave-Automation
 ====================

-I hope to create a clean interface for microwave
+I hope to create a clean interface for microwave.

+Also just wanted to test out how responsive pyserial could be if prompted before sending values.

+Thanks @treeherder for this tip!